seukaiwokeo/HDR-Class/README.md

 - Project is configured for Windows 32-bit (x86) architecture
 - Uses C++20 standard
 - Special configurations are set for MSVC compiler

-## Continuous Integration

-This project uses GitHub Actions for continuous integration.
-The build process is automatically triggered on:
 - Push to main branch
 - Pull requests to main branch